jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

  These are the main points of Debian and the key I believe to their long term success and usage across the Linux landscape:

-   * Initial release scheudle was yearly but as Debian project has grown now is two year release schedule
+   * Initial release schedule was yearly but as Debian project has grown now is two year release schedule
    * Releases are named after characters from the Toy Story movie.
    * It is the only major distribution not backed by a corporation.
    * All volunteer project and organization -- project leader is elected on a rotating basis